Home

 Thermal Power

-India had a thermal generating capacity of ca 243 GW in Mar 2024.
+India had a thermal (coal, lignite, diesel and gas) generating capacity of ca 249 GW in Jan 2026.

 • National Thermal Power Corp (NTPC)